BioplatformsAustralia/dataportal-usersupport/programmatic_access.md

 md5sum -c checksums.md5
 ```

+### Downloading data: bash @ HPC

+If you wish to download data directly from your cloud or HPC environment, you can copy the bulk download Zip archive, described in the [find, filter, download](find_filter_download.md) guide, to that system, extract it, and run the download (`download.sh`) from there.
+This means you will have access to the reliable, high-speed connection to the internet provided by that environment, as well as any attached storage resources.

 ## Advanced integrations with the archive

 Once you are set up for programmatic access, it is build more advanced integrations with the portal.
 As examples, you